rust-lang/rfcs/text/0000-gen-fn.md

 ## Fusing

-Like `Generators`, `Iterator`s produced by `gen` panic when invoked again after they have returned `None` once.
+`Iterator`s produced by `gen` keep returning `None` when invoked again after they have returned `None` once.
-This will probably be fixed by special casing the generator impl if `Generator::Return = ()`, as we can trivially produce infinite values of the unit type.
+They do not implement `FusedIterator`, as that is not a language item, but may implement it in the future.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation
 ## New keyword

 In the 2024 edition we reserve `gen` as a keyword.
-Previous editions will use `k#gen` to get the same features.
+Previous editions will use `r#gen` to get the same features.

 ## Error handling